craibuc/Bryant-Avenue-South-Reconstruction/README.md

 - Install attractive, low-wattage, low-lumen, lighting that doesn’t affect peoples ability to sleep and doesn’t add to light pollution
 - Add a bicycle path
 - Add a [cistern](https://en.wikipedia.org/wiki/Cistern) at every corner to filter and retain stormwater to help decrease the pollution of Lake Harriet
+- Speed-monitoring sensors embedded in the pavement or in the lighting to allow for real-time monitoring of traffic volume and speed, with a publically-accessible website.

 ## Topics